bhavyaj12/halcyon-gaming-lib/README.md

 > - User can logout and new user can login

 - Explore Page
+> - Search functionality for explore page videos in navbar
 > - User can start exploring available videos without login, videos can also be watched without it.
 > - On the videos user can access more button which opens up options to add video to likes, Watch Later and playlist
 > - Video can be added/removed from likes, watch later and playlist.
 Clicking on playlist opens up modal to add new playlists as well.